marcelkornblum/sn-rfcs/text/0004-hosting.md

 Create an S3 bucket called whichever `<name>` you are using for this environment, described above.

 First, you can simply follow the bucket creation wizard, accepting all the default options, except that you should make sure not to block all public access as you're going to be hosting directly from the bucket (just uncheck the box in the creation wizard).
-You may want to avoid this in a a few cases (e.g. if you are setting up [OAI access via CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)) but usually you'll want the content publicly accessible.
+You may want to avoid this in a few cases (e.g. if you are setting up [OAI access via CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html)) but usually you'll want the content publicly accessible.

 You may want to upload a file, just to have something to test your setup on.